lizmat/articles/5to6-references.md

     my $foo := 42;

-Simply put, this creates a key with the name "`$foo`" in the lexpad (which you could consider a compile-time hash) and makes `42` its *literal* value.
+Simply put, this creates a key with the name "`$foo`" in the lexpad (which you could consider a compile-time hash that contains information about things that are visible in that lexical scope) and makes `42` its *literal* value.
 Because this is a literal constant, you cannot change it.
 Trying to do so will cause an exception.
+So don't do that!

 Assignment
 ----------